-This mirror automatically changes to reduce glare from headlamps behind you.
-A photocell on the back of the mirror senses when it is becoming dark outside.
-Another photocell built into the mirror surface senses when headlamps are behind you.
+When this feature is turned on, the mirror automatically changes to reduce glare from headlamps behind you.
+A photocell on the mirror senses when it is becoming dark outside.
+Another photocell, built into the mirror face, senses when headlamps are behind you.